 - medications you currently take

-- any chronic health conditions
+- any chronic health conditions you have

 - how much you want to pay (premiums, copays, deductibles)

 - if you live in different states during the year

 Costs depend on the plan you choose, coverage, and out-of-pocket costs.
 Other factors that affect what you may pay include:

 - coverage gaps also called the donut hole